mathutopia/academic/content/home/about.md

 # Biography

-I am a PhD student in Sun Yat-sen University and majored in computer science and technology.
+I am a PhD student in Sun Yat-sen University (Zhong Shan University) and majored in computer science and technology.
 I focus on blockchain technology, especially in data mining in blockchain data.